pappscalle/turbo-units/README.md

 # turbo-units
 A collection of common Turbo Pascal 7 units, to be used for retro-style coding in Mode 13h.

-This repo can be used on its own, but it is also used as submodule in other repos.
+This repo can be used on its own, but it is also used as subtree in other repos.

 A repo that uses this as a submodule should update the submodule like this:
 ```